bigbluebutton/bbb-install/README.md

 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-220 -s bbb.example.com -e info@example.com -a
 ~~~

-Warning these API demos allow anyone to access your server without authentication to create/manage meetings and recordings.
+Warning: These API demos allow anyone to access your server without authentication to create/manage meetings and recordings.
 They are for testing purposes only.
 Once you are finished testing, you can remove the API demos with `sudo apt-get purge bbb-demos`.

 ## Install Greenlight